Toyota C-HR 2.0 PHEV AX20

 Recalls and Technical Service Bulletins

-Parking brake unintended activation (early 2024 production) Verify completed
+Parking Support Brake unintended activation when reversing with accessories (May 2023 - May 2024 production) Verify completed

 Warranty Status